Info

 /**

-* @notice Removes liquidity from a yield-bearing buffer (one of the Vault's internal ERC4626 token buffers).
+* @notice Removes liquidity from an internal ERC4626 buffer in the Vault.

 * @param sharesToRemove Amount of shares to remove from the buffer.
 Cannot be greater than sharesOwner's